FAQ

 Does StuCo grant CMU credit?

 Yes.
-Carnegie Mellon undergraduate students who enroll in, and pass a course evaluation of, a StuCo course will receive 3 Free Elective unit for that course.
-Carnegie Mellon undergraduate students who teach, and pass a course evaluation of, a StuCo course will also receive 3 Free Elective units for that course.
+Carnegie Mellon undergraduate students who enroll in and pass a StuCo course will receive 3 Free Elective units for that course.
+Carnegie Mellon undergraduate students who teach and pass a course evaluation of a StuCo course will also receive 3 Free Elective units for the 98-000 StuCo Teaching Practicum.

 What type of credit does StuCo grant?